djheksa/djheksa/README.md

 ### Hi there 👋 i'm Jeonghyun oh and i'm a java Back-end Web Developer!

-Please watch my growth as a dev
+Please watch my growth as a dev.

 ### Skills